With LeBron James And Anthony Davis On Their Roster, Alex Caruso Says L.A. Lakers Have ‘Good Shot To Win’

 — theScore (@theScore) September 4, 2019

 After years of being one of the worst NBA teams in the league, the Lakers now have a realistic chance of contending for the NBA championship title in the 2019-20 NBA season.
-However, their road to championship won’t be easy as they will be needing to defeat powerhouse teams like the Los Angeles Clippers, Denver Nuggets, Houston Rockets, and the Golden State Warriors to reach the NBA Finals.
+However, their road to the championship won’t be easy as they will be needing to defeat powerhouse teams like the Los Angeles Clippers, Denver Nuggets, Houston Rockets, and the Golden State Warriors to reach the NBA Finals.
 Still, Alex Caruso expressed strong confidence that as long as they have LeBron James and Anthony Davis on their roster, the Lakers have a “good shot to win” the Larry O’Brien Trophy next season.

 “With Lebron James and Anthony Davis, you are going to have a good shot to win,” Caruso said.
 “If you’re not rebuilding, the goal is to win a championship.”

 It’s easy to understand why Alex Caruso is very optimistic about their chances of winning the 2020 NBA championship title.
-LeBron James and Anthony Davis are considered as two of the best active players in the league.
+LeBron James and Anthony Davis are considered two of the best active players in the league.
 Davis is currently in his prime, while James, at 34, still hasn’t shown any significant signs of slowing down.
 However, though they have one of the most talented rosters in the NBA, the Lakers still have plenty of things to do in the 2019 NBA offseason, including figuring out the right combination of players and how to maximize the potentials of their superstars.